- What do I do if I can’t keep up my repayments?

 - Why do I need to contact the Finance House?

-I can’t keep up repayments because I’ve lost my job.
+- If I can’t keep up repayments will my car be repossessed?

-If you find yourself in the unenviable position of losing your job, then you might not be able to keep up the repayments on your lease vehicle.
-This can be a very daunting position and it’s easy to panic or feel stressed.
-If you can’t keep up the repayments on your car then you have a few options.
-In this article, we’ll take you through your options, as well as worst case scenarios.
-Watch the worry disappear.
+If you find yourself in the unenviable position of losing your job, then it’s possible you won’t be able to keep up the repayments on your lease vehicle.
+It can be incredibly daunting to find yourself in this position and it’s very easy to be overwhelmed, which in turn can cause panic and stress.

-Why you contact your finance company when you can’t keep up repayments?
+Why do I need to contact the Finance House when I can’t keep up repayments?

-If you’re experiencing financial troubles then they are there to help you get through them.
-Explain your circumstances and see what they suggest, some will reduce your payments for a period of time to help you get back on your feet.
+If you’re experiencing financial troubles then the Finance House is there to help you get through them.
+When you contact them you need to explain your current circumstances they will be able to offer you some suggestions that may help.
+Some will reduce your payments for a period of time in order to give you a chance to get back on your feet.

 If your finance account already shows missed payments and you can’t keep up repayments, then the process of repossession would likely commence.
-As I mentioned before, this is the worse case scenario so don’t panic just yet.
+As I mentioned before, this is the worst-case scenario so don’t panic just yet.
 Most people assume that they don’t have anything else to pay after the car has been taken away.
 This isn’t true I’m afraid, and the story doesn’t end when your car is removed either.
-In fact, you’ll be liable for paying
+In fact, you’ll be liable for paying:

 - The remaining lease balance